hectorcorrea/solr-for-newbies/tutorial.md

 ### Installing Java

-To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and select the option to download the "Java Platform (JDK) 9".
+To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and click the "DOWNLOAD" button at the top of the page to download the "Java Platform (JDK) 11".

-From there, under the "Java SE Development Kit 9.0.1" select the file appropriated for your operating system, accept the license agreement, and download it.
-For example, for the Mac the file would be `jdk-9.0.1_osx-x64_bin.dmg`.
+From there, under the "Java SE Development Kit 11.0.2", accept the license agreement  and select the file appropriated for your operating system.
+For Mac download the ".dmg" file (`jdk-11.0.2_osx-x64_bin.dmg`) and for Windows download the ".exe" file (`jdk-11.0.2_windows-x64_bin.exe`).

-Run the installer that you downloaded.
-Once it has completed, go back to the Terminal and run the `java -version` command again.
+Run the installer that you downloaded and follow the instructions on screen.
+Once the installer has completed, *open a new Terminal window* and run the `java -version` command again.
 You should see the text with the Java version number this time.

 ### Installing Solr